hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Applications can interaction with a FPC Chaincode using an extension of the Fabric Client Go SDK.
 This FPC extension exposes the Fabric `gateway` interface and transparently encrypts and authenticates all interactions with a FPC Chaincode.

 Note that FPC hides all interactions with the TEE technology from the developers, i.e., they they do not have to understand the peculiarities of TEEs.
-This largely also applies to the adminstrators deploying FPC Chaincode, although they will have to understand the general concepts of TEE to make informed decisions on security policies and to configure the attestation credentials.
+This largely also applies to the administrators deploying FPC Chaincode, although they will have to understand the general concepts of TEE to make informed decisions on security policies and to configure the attestation credentials.

 To illustrate the interaction between an application and a FPC Chaincode see the following figure.
 In particular, this figure highlights the encrypted elements of the FPC architecture.